Saskatchewan doctors' strike: Response of government

 The government brought in doctors from Britain, the United States, and other provinces to staff community clinics that were set up to meet demand for health services.
 A July 11 rally in support of the doctors in front of the Saskatchewan legislature in Regina attracted about 4,000 people, one tenth the number hoped for by the organizers.
 By mid-July some of the striking doctors returned to work.
 Lord Taylor, a British physician who had helped implement the National Health Service in the United Kingdom, was brought in as a mediator and the "Saskatoon Agreement" ending the strike was signed on July 23, 1962.
 As a result of the agreement, amendments to the Act were introduced allowing doctors to opt out of Medicare and raising fee payments to doctors under the plan and to increase the number of physicians sitting on the Medical Care Insurance Commission.
 By 1965, most doctors favoured the continuation of Medicare.

 Outcome and legacy

-The strike was a significant test for Medicare.
-Its failure allowed the program to continue and the Saskatchewan model was adopted throughout Canada within ten years.
+The strike was a significant test for public healthcare.
+The strike's failure allowed the program to continue, and the Saskatchewan model was adopted throughout Canada within ten years.
 The political divisions within the province aggravated by the strike contributed to the Lloyd's government defeat in the 1964 provincial election.
-However, even though the Saskatchewan Liberal Party of Ross Thatcher had opposed the plan, Medicare's popularity was such that by the election the Liberals promised to not only leave it in place, but expand it even more.
+However, even though the Saskatchewan Liberal Party of Ross Thatcher had opposed the plan, Medicare's popularity was such that by the time of the election Liberals promised to not only leave it in place, but to expand it even more.

+The Saskatchewan CCF government and the doctor's strike was portrayed in the film Prairie Giant: The Tommy Douglas Story (2006).